foss-for-synopsys-dwc-arc-processors/embarc_applications/arc_design_contest/2018/NCTU_Smart Pillow/README.md

 ## User Manual
 ### Before Running This Application
 In order to open **UART_2**
-We need to modify following file
+We need to modify following files

 * emsk_init.c
 ```